shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     ``sg_jira_key`` field which will update automatically when you initially sync the Task.
-Jira stores the associated ShotGrid Entity type and ID in the **Shotgun Type** and **Shotgun ID** fields as well as a link to the entity in Shotgun in the **Shotgun URL** field.
+Jira stores the associated ShotGrid Entity type and ID in the **Shotgun Type** and **Shotgun ID** fields as well as a link to the entity in ShotGrid in the **Shotgun URL** field.
 This is a good indicator that things are working correctly.